 Management zones work in the same fashion as automated tags and offer even more flexibility.
 They also add a layer of security.
 It's recommended that you define zones for all teams that specify what they are supposed to view and the different lines of business.
-It also makes sense to add different zones for different support teams, so that the large amount of data are consumable and so that security layers are introduced.
+It also makes sense to add different zones for different support teams, so that the large amount of data is consumable and so that security layers are introduced.
 Every user can have access to multiple zones.
 Zones can overlap, so you don't need to worry about assigning one entity to a specific zone.
 Shared entities can therefore be in many or all zones.

 Naming rules and naming conventions

 Dynatrace automatically provides names, but they don’t enable you to quickly identify where an application or service belongs to.
 To achieve this, it's recommended that you use service naming rules and process group naming rules.
 This can be done in Dynatrace using metadata imported from the monitored applications.